Speaker McCarthy outlines GOP debt limit plan, Democrats pan demands as extreme

 House Speaker Kevin McCarthy outlined a proposal to lift the nation's credit limit for one year in exchange for significant spending cuts and GOP policy changes to federal assistance programs, as negotiations between McCarthy and President Biden on the issue remain stalled.

-McCarthy and Biden have had only only one major discussion about the debt limit on February 1.
-The president and Democratic leaders on Capitol Hill insist that Congress should pass a clean bill to raise the debt ceiling without demands that they warn could lead to a catastrophic and historic default.
+McCarthy and Biden have had only one major discussion about the debt limit, on Feb.
+1. The president and Democratic leaders on Capitol Hill insist that Congress should pass a clean bill to raise the debt ceiling without demands that they warn could lead to a catastrophic and historic default.
 The Treasury Department has said the country will run out of money to pay its bills sometime this summer.

 But it's unclear McCarthy can maneuver a debt bill through the House with such a thin majority.
 Some moderates may be reluctant to back provisions that add work requirements to federal assistance programs like food stamps.
 McCarthy acknowledged his rough path to obtaining the votes to be elected speaker 100 days ago in his speech on Monday.
 One of the demands from conservatives who initially withheld their support from McCarthy was that the House would not vote on a stand-alone measure to lift the debt limit.
 Fiscal conservatives also wanted a plan to balance the budget within 10 years, but House Republicans are still negotiating amongst themselves on a budget blueprint, and McCarthy has decided to instead roll out a debt proposal in the hopes he can force the president to the negotiating table.